alex123411/react-ts-projects/README.md

 # react-ts-projects
- repository to hold all react-ts projects
+repository to hold all react-ts studying projects